LeCAD-PEG/SOLPS-GUI/doc/source/howto/submit.rst

 Submission on a cluster
 ^^^^^^^^^^^^^^^^^^^^^^^
-Various submission scripts can be created due to large veriety of cluster configurations and job schedulers.
+Various submission scripts can be created due to large variety of cluster configurations and job schedulers.
 Essentially, one needs to send UDP message to the GUI run status server from compute node.
-For a start let's show required update of sample ``itersubmit`` script that is actually executed at the login node and may serve a as first check of network monitoring functionallity:
+For a start let's show required update of sample ``itersubmit`` script that is actually executed at the login node and may serve a as first check of network monitoring functionality:

 .. code-block:: diff
    :caption: QSUB.iter_coupled.orig QSUB.iter_coupled